mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

   # ...
   ```

   Migrating unencrypted datasets to an encrypted root dataset requires transferring the snapshots one by one.
 It's generally easier to just let the newly received snapshots inherit properties from their parents, and then fixing mountpoints and other properties later using `zfs set`.
-You can also do it directly if necessary by setting the properties using the `-o` flag with `zfs recv`.
+You can also do it directly, if necessary, by setting the properties using the `-o` flag with `zfs recv`.

   Ensure that all datasets are correctly mounted before moving to the next step.

-- clone another encrypted dataset as raw data:
+2. clone another encrypted dataset as raw data:
   ```
   # zfs send -Rw zroot/encr@migration | zfs recv -F extzfs/encr
   ```

-  This will recursively recreate all the datasets as they were in the source, under a new encrypted dataset called `extzfs/encr/encr`.
+  This will recursively clone all the datasets under a new encrypted dataset called `extzfs/encr/encr`.
 The new encryption root will have the same key as the source dataset, so you will be able to unlock it with the same passphrase.
-All properties and mountpoints will also be kept as they were on the source.
+All properties and mountpoints will also be kept.

-  Ensure that all new datasets are correctly mounted under the altroot defined above.

   Given that all properties have been preserved, it may be enough to run